terminaldweller/lclip/README.md

 ## Usage

 lclipd is technically just the "backend".
-One way to have a frontend is to use dmenu:</br>
+One way to have a "frontend" is to use dmenu:</br>
 ```sh
 #!/usr/bin/env sh